Reserve and National Guard Retirement Pay System

 As a Reserve/National Guard member, you must have 20 “qualifying” years of service to be eligible for retired pay at age 60.
 A “qualifying year” is one in which you earn a minimum of 50 retirement points.

-This subject is too board and complex to be explained effectively in a publication of this nature.
-In very general terms, however, a soldier establishes a retirement year ending date by entering the Active Reserve.
+This subject is too broad and complex to be explained fully in an article, but in very general terms, a soldier establishes a retirement year ending date by entering the Active Reserve.
 The date you enter the Active Reserve is your retirement year beginning date (RYB).
 As long as you have no break in service, your retirement year ending date (RYE) will be one year later.
 For example, a soldier who joins the Active Reserve on 2 July 1986 would have a RYB of 2 July 1986 and a RYE of 1 July 1987.
+This is simply a 365 day range to signify the year you started the active reserve process.

 Guard/Reserve members may accumulate a total of 365 points per year (366 in a leap year) from inactive and active duty service (one point for each day of duty).
 However, for retired pay calculation purposes, members can’t use more than 130 inactive points per year (for Reserve years ending before 23 September 1996) .